wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **M:**&ensp;You can have it as you like.
 You can distinguish a pattern in your life or see merely a chain of accidents.
 Explanations are meant to please the mind.
 They need not be true.
 Reality is indefinable and indescribable.

 **Q:**&ensp;Sir, you are evading my question!
 I want to know how *you* look at it.
 Wherever we look we find a structure of unbelievable intelligence and beauty.
-How can I believe that the universe is formless and chaotic?
-Your world, the world in which you live, may be formless, but it need not be chaotic.
+How can I believe that the universe is formless and chäotic?
+Your world, the world in which you live, may be formless, but it need not be chäotic.

 **M:**&ensp;The objective universe has structure, is orderly and beautiful.
 Nobody can deny it.
 But structure and pattern imply constraint and compulsion.
 My world is absolutely free; everything in it is self-determined.
 Therefore I keep on saying that all happens by itself.
 There is order in my world too, but it is not imposed from outside.
-It comes spontaneously and immediately because of its timelessness.
+It comes spontaneöusly and immediately because of its timelessness.
 Perfection is not in the future.
 It is *now*.

 **Q:**&ensp;Does your world affect mine?